patrickmineault/industry/reverse-correlation.md

 * LIME can be used to open a deep net's black box around a given stimulus class center or a particular exemplar
 * New classes of estimations can be found - in particular, we can apply the technique of STC (aka the order 2 Wiener-Volterra expansion) to find the invariant dimensions of a deep net.
 * Sampling could be improved in the current implementation of LIME.
 Data points are sampled from a Gaussian distribution, ignoring the correlation between features.
 This can lead to unlikely data points which can then be used to learn local explanation models.

+### Open questions

+* Can the brain implement scoring to learn to go down a gradient?
+* Can the brain implement REINFORCE?

 ### Notes